adornes/spark_python_ml_examples/README.md

 * **Python** - You are here!
 * **R**      - [github.com/adornes/spark_r_ml_examples](https://github.com/adornes/spark_r_ml_examples)

-This repository aims at demonstrating how to build a [Spark 2.0](https://spark.apache.org/releases/spark-release-2-0-0.html) application with [Python](http://www.python.org/) for solving Machine Learning problems, ready to be run locally or on any cloud platform such as [AWS Elastic MapReduce (EMR)](https://aws.amazon.com/emr/).
+This repository aims at demonstrating how to build a [Spark 2.4](https://spark.apache.org/docs/latest/) application with [Python](http://www.python.org/) for solving Machine Learning problems, ready to be run locally or on any cloud platform such as [AWS Elastic MapReduce (EMR)](https://aws.amazon.com/emr/).

 Each Python script in the package can be run as an individual application, as described in the next sections.

 ### Why Spark?

-Since almost all personal computers nowadays have many Gigabytes of RAM (and it is in an accelerated growing) and powerful CPUs and GPUs, many real-world machine learning problems can be solved with a single computer and frameworks such as [ScikitLearn](http://scikit-learn.org/), with no need of a distributed system, this is, a cluster of many computers.
+Since almost all personal computers nowadays have many Gigabytes of RAM (and it is in an accelerated growth) and powerful CPUs and GPUs, many real-world machine learning problems can be solved with a single computer and frameworks such as [ScikitLearn](http://scikit-learn.org/), with no need of a distributed system, this is, a cluster of many computers.
 Sometimes, though, data grows and keeps growing.
 Who never heard the term "Big Data"?
 When it happens, a non-distributed/scalable solution may solve for a short time, but afterwards such solution will need to be reviewed and maybe significantly changed.

 Spark started as a research project at [UC Berkeley](http://www.berkeley.edu/) in the [AMPLab](https://amplab.cs.berkeley.edu/), a research group that focuses on big data analytics.
 Since then, it became an [Apache](https://www.apache.org/) project and has delivered many new releases, reaching a consistent maturity with a wide range of functionalities.
 Most of all, Spark can perform data processing over some Gigabytes or hundreds of Petabytes with basically the same programming code, only requiring a proper cluster of machines in the background (check [this link](https://databricks.com/blog/2014/10/10/spark-petabyte-sort.html)).
 In some very specific cases the developer may need to tune the process by changing granularity of data distribution and other related aspects, but in general there are plenty of providers that automate all this cluster configuration for the developer.
 For instance, the scripts in this repository used [AWS Elastic MapReduce (EMR)](https://aws.amazon.com/emr/), which plays exactly this role.